Our Goals for Care Ministry

 - “Live in harmony with one another” (Romans 12:16).
 This is a call to church unity.
 It relates to our care ministry in this way: harmony is impossible where a vast material imbalance exists.
 In the name of church unity, therefore, we must be ready to share.

 - “Do not be haughty, but associate with the lowly” (Romans 12:16).
 Not everyone will be equal in material wealth.
 However, the differences in material possessions is not to create factions in the church.
 Thus, the wealthy are to help the lowly by being of material benefit to them.

 Even while these seven exhortations are not exhaustive, they establish a clear principle of care within the church.
 Day by day, members of the church ought to look for ways to care for one another.
 This kind of care is not programmed, but overflows from the heartbeat of a church that is knit together in love through the Holy Spirit.

 For Southshore to have an effective organic care ministry, we will have to very intentionally educate and train our members.
 This will be done through the regular preaching of God’s word, regular Care Ministry workshops (perhaps annually), as well as other handouts and awareness campaigns.

 In order to assist the church in this kind of organic care, the Care Steward and the Care Team will establish a “Life Together” Ministry, with a point person.
 This “Life Together” Ministry is a channel by which members at Southshore can share and be made aware of non-critical needs in the congregation.
 Such things as a weekly email, a page in the weekly bulletin, a “Life Together” board in the church, and a prayer board in the church might be ways to encourage organic care while ensuring no one needlessly falls between the cracks.

 To accomplish our two goals, we have established an intentional care structure.
 In this structure, the elders will oversee the Care Steward, who equips a team of people to facilitate care in the congregation.

-Our Care Steward is Wayne Brown
+Our Care Stewards are Wayne & Lori Brown